 Here are several ways getting a degree in naturopathic medicine will grant you an excellent return on your investment.

 A naturopathic medical education provides the foundation for many rewarding career choices.
-Naturopathic doctors (NDs) currently practice throughout the United States and are employed in a variety of different professional settings, including private practices, multidisciplinary clinics, hospitals, pharmacies, community health centers, insurance companies, supplement companies, laboratories, and other organizations related to health care.
+Naturopathic doctors currently practice throughout the United States and are employed in a variety of different professional settings, including private practices, multidisciplinary clinics, hospitals, pharmacies, community health centers, insurance companies, supplement companies, laboratories, and other organizations related to health care.

 Naturopathic doctors may also choose to go into the academic field and become faculty at educational institutions such as universities or community colleges, at the undergraduate or graduate levels.
 In addition to teaching, they can also choose to focus on research, progressing the field of naturopathic medicine further.
 There are also those who choose to focus on the management side of health care, non-profit leadership, or corporate and/or public health.

 Many other states, including Illinois, have ND licensure pending in their state legislatures.
 However, naturopathic doctors aren’t limited to having successful careers in just licensed states.
 Many NDs have been able to find success in pre-licensed states, such as Illinois, partly due to the growing popularity of integrative practices.

-Furthermore, career prospects for naturopathic doctors are growing each day as more people look for treatments that will supplement or replace conventional medicine.Today’s population has an increasing interest in wellness practices and therapies, a growing desire for healthful aging techniques, and a renewed focus on prevention and self-directed lifestyle changes are all positive indicators for ND careers.
+Furthermore, career prospects for naturopathic doctors are growing each day as more people look for treatments that will supplement or replace conventional medicine.
+The increasing interest in wellness practices and therapies, a growing desire for healthful aging techniques, and a renewed focus on prevention and self-directed lifestyle changes are all positive indicators for ND careers.

 In fact, according to the National Center for Complementary and Integrative Health, nearly 4 in 10 Americans use some form of complementary and alternative medicine treatment.
-Responding to this consumer demand, more hospitals and other health care institutions continue to incorporate natural treatments in their service offerings.
+Responding to this consumer demand, more hospitals and other healthcare institutions continue to incorporate natural treatments in their service offerings.

 In this era of the growing opioid epidemic, naturopathic physicians are able to positively impact their patients’ health through natural, non-invasive, and less toxic therapies.
-This means NDs are at the forefront of medicine fulfilling the need for natural health care options in our health care system today.
+This means NDs are at the forefront of medicine fulfilling the need for natural health care options in our healthcare system today.

 NDs take their time to learn a patient’s whole history and do not simply diagnose a condition based upon a patient’s current symptoms; they also work to address the underlying causes of illness and to support the body’s own ability to ward off and combat disease.
 As a result, they generally spend more time with their patients.